virtual-labs/exp-substances-with-chiral-chromophores-iiith/experiment/theory.md

 where
 E<sub>R</sub> and E<sub>L</sub> are the magnitudes of the electric field vectors of the right-circularly and left-circularly polarized light, respectively.

  This ellipticity will depend on the path length and concentration of medium.
-So we can think of specific ellipticity, ellipticity per unit length per unit concentration.We can think of an intrinsic property in terms of this ellipticity, molar ellipticity ([&#163;c]), which is simply the product of molecular weight of the molecule and specific ellipticity.
+So we can think of specific ellipticity, ellipticity per unit length per unit concentration.We can think of an intrinsic property in terms of this ellipticity, molar ellipticity ([θ]), which is simply the product of molecular weight of the molecule and specific ellipticity.
-**[&#163;c] = M x specific ellipticity x 10<sup>-2</sup>**
+[θ] = M x specific ellipticity x 10-2

-Now the Molar circular dichroism, &#163;G&#163;`, and molar ellipticity, [&#163;c], are readily interconvertable by the equation:
+Now the Molar circular dichroism, Δε, and molar ellipticity, [θ], are readily interconvertable by the equation:
-**[&#163;c] = 3298.2 &#163;`**
+[θ] = 3298.2 ε

 After having discussed different measurable parameters related to CD spectra lets have a look at how it is measured in practical situations.

 Circular dichroism spectra are measured using a CD spectrometer which is a highly specialised derivative of an ordinary absorption spectrometer.
 CD spectrometers measure alternately the absorption of left and right circularly polarised lights, usually at a frequency of 50 kHz, and then calculate the CD signal.
-CD is reported either in units of &#163;GA, the delta absorbance (is discussed below), or in degrees ellipticity. [&#163;c], the molar ellipticity in deg cm2 dmol�V1 = 3298.2 &#163;_A which is also discussed in detail below.
+CD is reported either in units of ΔA, the delta absorbance (is discussed below), or in degrees ellipticity. [θ], the molar ellipticity in deg cm2 dmol–1 = 3298.2 δA which is also discussed in detail below.

 **Note:** One should be very careful with the concentration of the sample taken.
 There is a misconception that more the concentration, better the CD signal which is totally incorrect.
 However, in reality, the reverse happens.
 If the concentration is more, less light will pass through it and it will give the CD signal with error.
 Therefore, an optimal concentration of the sample should be chosen to obtain an error-free CD signal.